dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/documents-in-wpf.md

 ---
 # Documents in WPF

-WPF also provides integrated services for document display, packaging, and security.
+Windows Presentation Foundation (WPF) offers a wide range of document features that enable the creation of high-fidelity content that is designed to be more easily accessed and read than in previous generations of Windows.
+In addition to enhanced capabilities and quality, WPF also provides integrated services for document display, packaging, and security.
 This topic provides an introduction to WPF document types and document packaging.

 <a name="types_of_documents"></a>